dancesWithCycles/OpenTripPlanner/docs/Basic-Tutorial.md

 ## Saving a Graph

-If you want speed up the process of repeatedly starting up a server with the same graph, you can build a graph from street and transit data then save it to a file using the `--build` and `--save` command line parameters together.
+If you want to speed up the process of repeatedly starting up a server with the same graph, you can build a graph from street and transit data then save it to a file using the `--build` and `--save` command line parameters together.
 If for example your current working directory (`.`) contains the input files and the OTP JAR file, you can use this command:

     $ java -Xmx2G -jar otp-2.0.0-rc1-shaded.jar --build --save .